-Sentiment analysis in a movie review is the needs of today lifestyle.
-Unfortunately, enormous features make the sentiment of analysis slow and less sensitive.
-Finding the optimum feature selection and classification is still a challenge.
-In order to handle an enormous number of features and provide better sentiment classification, an information-based feature selection and classification are proposed.
-The proposed method reduces more than 90% unnecessary features while the proposed classification scheme achieves 96% accuracy of sentiment classification.
-From the experimental results, it can be concluded that the combination of proposed feature selection and classification achieves the best performance so far.
+Abstract: Sentiment analysis for movie reviews is an increasingly important tool.
+Unfortunately, the massive number of features involved often causes sentiment analysis to become slow and lose sensitivity.
+Optimal feature selection and classification is still a significant challenge.
+To handle an large number of features and provide better sentiment classification, an information-based feature selection and classification method is proposed.
+The proposed method removes more than 90% of unnecessary features, and the proposed classification scheme achieves 96% accuracy for sentiment classification, whereas previous works have typically reached only 70–88% accuracy.
+From the experimental results, it can be concluded that the proposed combined feature selection and classification method achieves better performance than other methods of this type.